Black Friday 2025

 Go to Meta Box > Post Types to create a new post type for the restaurants.

-Create a custom post type
+Create a new custom post type for your products

 Create Custom Fields